GAlexIHU/diligent_tech_assessment/README.md

 The project uses `yarn V2` (4.1) as its package manager.
 Yarn is intalled using `corepack`.

 > When using the Nix environment, `corepack enable` requires sudo privileges as `/nix/store` is group readonly.

+1. Install dependencies with `pnpm i`
+2. Start the development server in two terminal sessions with `pnpm watch` & `pnpm dev`.
+A monorepo-wide watch script is configured via `trubowatch/turbotree` in `turbotree.ts` (check out [here](https://www.npmjs.com/package/turbotree))
+3. Open the browser at `http://localhost:5173/` to access the frontend